2017 Neighborhood Safety Program Schedule

 Project Compliance with Plans

 How does an applicant know if a project is identified in a plan?
-City staff can help the Project Coordinators determine if a project is identified in the Neighborhood Plan, Capital Improvement Program, Transportation Master Plan, or other relevant plans.
-Project Coordinators should come to the program workshop to get help researching plans.
-Or, request assistance by one of the Neighborhood Services Contacts.
+City staff can help Neighborhood Project Coordinators determine if a project is identified in the Neighborhood Plan, Capital Improvement Program, Transportation Master Plan, or other relevant plans.